 Rather than just going on gut instinct, keep your scores on each hole with each strategy.
 Log them into a file somewhere, and keep building the database of scores up over the course of a season.

-While this doesn’t sound like a lot, if you get that amount of benefit on each hole, you may score up to 4 shots better per round.
+While this doesn’t sound like a lot, if you get that amount of benefit on each hole, you may score up to 4 shots better per round with a better course strategy for golf.

 A/B test your whole game